-Table~\ref{tab:comparison} summarizes the different indoor localization methods from the perspective of accuracy, robustness and cost-effectiveness.
-It is noticed that the reported localization accuracies in the different references cannot be compared since the datasets they used are not the same.
+Table~\ref{tab:comparison} provides a comparison of various indoor localization methods in terms of accuracy, robustness, and cost-effectiveness.
+It is worth noting that the reported localization accuracy in different studies cannot be fairly compared due to the different datasets utilized.